LAtanassov/go-learn-path/README.md

 You should now be able to write unit test cases, simple function, structs and got familiar with Go Idiomatic.

-### (Optional) Exercise 1: REST API & Client
+### (Optional) Exercise 1.1: REST API & Client

 Go has a powerful standard library, so let's go and check out the [net/http/](https://golang.org/pkg/net/http/) package.
-Build a REST API & Client and write unit/integration/benchmark test cases using [https://golang.org/pkg/testing/](https://golang.org/pkg/testing/).
+Build a REST API & Client using the standard library only and write unit/integration/benchmark test cases using [https://golang.org/pkg/testing/](https://golang.org/pkg/testing/) and [https://golang.org/pkg/net/http/httptest/](https://golang.org/pkg/net/http/httptest/).

-### (Optional) Exercise 2: Web App
+### (Optional) Exercise 1.2: Web App

-Go also has a powerful template engine used not only for Web Apps but also in projects like [helm](https://helm.sh/).
-Build a simple Web App with [html/template/](https://golang.org/pkg/html/template/).
+Go also has a powerful template engine used not only for Web Apps but also in projects like [helm](https://helm.sh/) and [hugo](https://gohugo.io/).
+Build a simple Web App or Latex CV generator with [html/template/](https://golang.org/pkg/html/template/).
+Write unit/integration/benchmark test cases using [https://golang.org/pkg/testing/](https://golang.org/pkg/testing/).

-## Go kit
+## 2. Week: Microservice with gokit

-Go kit is a toolkit to create microservices with onion-like-layers, logging, instrumentation, transport, endpoints.
-Therefore it allows the developers to easily switch from REST JSON API to a grpc protobuf API by replacing layers and keep the service layer untouched.
+Gokit is a toolkit to create microservices with onion-like-layers: logging, instrumentation, transport, endpoints are layers that wraps the domain service.
+Therefore it allows developers to easily switch from REST/JSON API to a grpc/protobuf API by adding/replacing transportation layer and keep the service layer untouched.

-A nice teaser to this toolkit is the talk from the creator [Go + Microservices = Go Kit [I] - Peter Bourgon, Go Kit](https://www.youtube.com/watch?v=NX0sHF8ZZgw)
+A nice teaser to this toolkit is the talk from the creator [Golang UK Conference 2016 - Peter Bourgon - Go + Microservices = Go Kit](https://www.youtube.com/watch?v=JXEjAwNWays)

 Read more about
 * [go-kit FAQ](https://gokit.io/faq/)